rohanharikr/rohanharikr.github.io/_posts/2020-07-28-ban-on-tiktok-and-the-other-chinese-apps.md

 This tweet was deleted later.
 [Source](https://twitter.com/shen_shiwei/status/1277631424934240256)

-Should we lecture him about the censorship in China?
+Should we tell him about the Great Firewall?
 How can he make such a statement when his own country has one of the world's most aggressive censorship systems in place, admittedly for one of the reasons as ours.

 [Source](https://en.wikipedia.org/wiki/List_of_websites_blocked_in_mainland_China)